-The Alternative Energy & Power 2018 guide provides expert legal commentary on key issues for businesses.
+The Alternative Energy & Power 2019 guide provides expert legal commentary on key issues for businesses.
 The guide covers the important developments in the most significant jurisdictions.

 The desire to de-carbonise and, to a lesser extent, to de-nuclearise power generation has been – and continues to be – a focus in many jurisdictions around the globe.
 At the same time, and in response, renewable generation in its various forms, including micro-generation, is viewed largely as the way of the future and is garnering more government attention and investor interest than ever before.
 Carbon phase-out and renewable energy targets are becoming commonplace, as are renewable energy incentive and subsidy programmes.
 Such change does not occur without creating regulatory, technical and commercial challenges.
 Governments are assessing their current regulatory, market and rule structures to determine how best to adapt and are doing so within the framework of existing long-lived transmission and distribution infrastructure investment that also needs to adapt to dynamic changes in power supply and consumption.
-Concurrently, infrastructure developers and investors are assessing the commercial impacts of these changes on existing generation and infrastructure, while focusing on the future and how the commercial landscape for new infrastructure investment is going to change.
+Concurrently, infrastructure developers and investors are assessing the commercial impacts of these changes on existing generation and infrastructure, while also looking to the future and how the commercial landscape for new infrastructure investment will change.

 The changes relating to the unbundling of electric utilities were largely driven by government policy, with the goal of reducing the price of power for consumers through the creation, and opening, of markets in order to incentivise competition from both new and different investment.
 Today’s drivers are multifaceted and complex.
 They include: geopolitical factors; the social and environmental awareness and involvement of consumers combined with reciprocal social and environmental governmental policy; and technological advancements in almost all aspects of the industry, including at the consumer level.
 That is, whereas the changes in the electricity industry that were experienced in the recent past were largely driven top-down though government policy, today’s changes are in response to both top-down and bottom-up stimuli.
-Governments, the global populace, progressive energy consumers and new technology are driving much of the desire for change, with energy economics playing a smaller, but still important, role.
+Governments, the global populace, progressive energy consumers and new technology are driving much of the desire for change, with energy economics playing a lesser, but still important, role.

 Indeed, even in the face of efforts to de-carbonise and the push for renewables to replace carbon-based generation, globally the need for carbon-based generation (either coal or natural gas), including new generation, will remain well into 2040.
 In 2017, the International Energy Agency (IEA) forecast that between 2017 and 2040, global energy needs will expand by 30% and during the same period, presumably to meet the expanding need for energy, a net global addition of 400 gigawatts of coal generation is forecast.
 At the same time, the IEA estimated that between 2017 and 2040, renewable energy generation will capture two thirds of global investment in electricity generation.
 This explosive growth in renewable energy (primarily solar and wind) will result, in the IEA’s estimation, in renewable power generation representing 40% of global generation by 2040.
 In the European Union, this number is estimated to be twice that, at 80%.